-DevOps is a set of practices that combines software development systems and IT operations to create a workflow to shorten and improve the development lifecycle and provide continuous delivery with high-quality results.
-There are an array of tools available to DevOps teams and organizations that are easy to implement, and can significantly improve the efficiency of development and virtualization.
+DevOps is a set of practices that combines software development systems and IT operations to create a workflow that shortens and improves the development lifecycle, providing continuous delivery with high-quality results.
+The best DevOps tools for software development significantly improve the efficiency of development and virtualization.

 Docker is an open-source Linux based platform that enables DevOps to build and run your CI/CD jobs and applications efficiently and as a result, reduces infrastructure costs to operations teams and streamlines the configuration management of your development lifecycle.
 Applications within Docker are platform-independent.